luevano/luevano.xyz/src/blog/a/torrenting_with_qbittorrent.md

 systemctl restart jackett.service
 ```

 It should now be available at `https://isos.yourdomain.com/jack`. ==Add an admin password right away== by scroll down and until the first config setting; don't forget to click on "Set Password".
-Change any other config you want from the Web UI, too (you'll need to click on "Apply server settings").
+Change any other config you want from the Web UI, too (you'll need to click on the blue "Apply server settings" button).

+Note that you need to set the "Base URL override" to `http://127.0.0.1:9117` (or whatever port you used) so that the "Copy Torznab Feed" button works for each indexer.

 ### Indexers